+Your audiogram classifies your hearing loss primarily as:

+Normal

+You can hear guiet sounds of less than 20dBHL.

+Mild

-Sources: World Health Organisation; American Academy of Audiology.
-Your audiogram classifies your hearing loss primarily as: Mild You often have difficulty following speech especially in noisy situations.
+You often have difficulty following speech especially in noisy situations.
 This type of loss is often noticed by family first rather than yourself.

+■ Moderate

-Moderate You often have difficulty following speech and other quiet noises.
-Amplification can be very successful for this loss but you also need to use good hearing tactics (see pages 5 & 6 for more information).
+You often have difficulty following speech and other guiet noises.
+Amplification can be very successful for this loss but you also need to use good hearing tactics (see pages 5 and 6 for more information).

 Severe

+Low Pitched

+dB

-You are unable to hear speech even in quiet surroundings and do not hear general noises such as traffic unless it's loud.
-Amplification can be very successful for this loss but you need to use good hearing tactics (see pages 5 & 6 for more information).
+You are unable to hear speech even in guiet surroundings and do not hear general noises such as traffic unless it's loud.
+Amplification can be very successful for this loss but you need to use good hearing tactics (see pages 5 and 6 for more information).
 Lip reading classes may also be useful for you.

 Profound

 You are unable to hear most sounds unless really loud.
 Amplification is often useful but you will need to rely on good communication tactics including lipreading, subtitles on TV and possibly sign language.

-Anatomy of the Ear
+Anatomy of the ear